Alachua County Social Services

 Florida Department of Health

-The Bureau of Chronic Disease Prevention and Health Promotion, Comprehensive Cancer Control Program provides information and resources for individuals regarding cancer and related topics.
+The Bureau of Chronic Disease Prevention and Health Promotion and FDOH’s Comprehensive Cancer Control Program provides information and resources for individuals regarding cancer and related topics.
+These can be found under Prevention & Wellness within the Cancer Prevention and Treatment and Chronic Disease Prevention tabs.

 Florida Organic Growers